From Face-to-Face to Push-to-Web: Methodological Lessons from the Transition of the “Social Survey Austria”

 Mayssan Kabalan American University of Beirut, Lebanon

-Carlos Mendes de Leon Georgetown University of Health, USA
+Carlos Mendes de Leon Georgetown University, USA

 Julie de Jong ICF International, USA